jhpyle/docassemble/_docs/users.md

 * Password: password

-As soon as **docassemble** is set up, you should log in as this user, go to User List, edit the admin@admin.com user, and change its e-mail address and password.
+As soon as **docassemble** is set up, you should log in as this user, go to [User List], edit the admin@admin.com user, and change its e-mail address and password.

 You can also change these defaults during [installation] by editing the